humanmade/altis-documentation/other-docs/faq/Developing-on-Altis/redis-performance.md

 ## Where to start?

 Profiling your application is the only way to unblock this performance bottleneck.
 Replicating this kind of problem can be difficult in a local environment.
 Even non-production live environments may not exhibit problems.
-With the Altis CLI, available in the [Altis Dashboard](https://dashboard.altis-dxp.com/), is where you're best placed to start debugging your application.
+The Altis CLI, available in the [Altis Dashboard](https://dashboard.altis-dxp.com/), is where you're best placed to start debugging your application.

 [`wp shell`](https://developer.wordpress.org/cli/commands/shell/) will allow you to start interacting with a bootstrapped WordPress install.
 WordPress core and plugins are loaded, the object cache is initialised, and you can execute arbitrary PHP in that context.
 This makes `wp shell` an ideal tool for inspecting Redis behaviour and profiling cache usage.